Kenanxan/Kenanxan/README.md

 Hi, I'm Kenan

-AI-powered Product Developer focused on building production-ready applications and real-world systems.
+Fullstack Product Developer with 7+ years of experience building production-grade applications across web and mobile platforms.

+For the past 2 years, I’ve been working as a Team Lead on a UK-based large-scale crypto product, leading development across backend systems, frontend applications, and overall system architecture.
+My work focuses on technical decision-making, codebase structure, and delivering reliable features in a live production environment.

-I work on designing and developing complete products, from system architecture to implementation, with a strong focus on performance, usability, and scalability.
+I specialize in building end-to-end systems — from architecture and backend services to frontend implementation and deployment.
+My focus is on scalability, performance, and maintainable production-ready systems.

-Projects
+I also have hands-on experience with real-time systems, financial platforms, and multi-service architectures.

+Experience

+UK-Based Crypto Platform — Team Lead
+Leading development of a large-scale crypto product in a live environment, with responsibility across architecture, backend systems, frontend implementation, and delivery workflow.

-Rayon: All-in-One Delivery App
+Rayon — All-in-One Delivery Platform
-Multi-service delivery application built with Flutter and Dart.
-Backend powered by Firebase (Authentication, Firestore, Cloud Functions, Messaging).
-Integrated with Google Maps, geolocation services, and real-time notifications.

-Fraktaluni Education Platform
-Online education platform for video courses and student management.
-Built with Next.js, React, TypeScript, and Tailwind CSS.
-Backend uses NestJS, Prisma, and PostgreSQL.
-Includes authentication and payment integration.
+Built a multi-service delivery application using Flutter and Firebase, with real-time features, geolocation, and scalable backend workflows.

-Smart Room Service Systems
+Smart Room Service System
-B2B SaaS solution for digital room service management in hospitality.
-Built using React, Node.js, Express, and Socket.IO for real-time features.
-Uses PostgreSQL and AWS S3 for data and storage.
+Developed a B2B SaaS platform for hospitality using React, Node.js, and Socket.IO, focused on real-time service management.

-Technical Stack
+Tech Stack

 Mobile: Flutter, Dart
-Frontend: React, Next.js, TypeScript, Tailwind CSS, Material UI
+Frontend: React, Next.js, TypeScript
-Backend: Node.js, NestJS, Express, Socket.IO
+Backend: Node.js, NestJS, Express
+Database: PostgreSQL, Prisma
-Database & Infrastructure: PostgreSQL, Prisma, Firebase, AWS S3
+Cloud & Infrastructure: AWS (EC2, S3, RDS, Lambda, IAM, CloudWatch), Firebase